 - Describe the anatomical and functional components of the peripheral nervous system.

 The peripheral nervous system (PNS) is composed of all the nervous structures outside the brain and spinal cord.
-The PNS is functionally divided into somatic (voluntary) and autonomic (involuntary) nervous systems, with the latter being further subdivided into sympathetic, parasympathetic and enteric nervous systems.
+It is functionally divided into somatic (voluntary) and autonomic (involuntary) nervous systems, with the latter being further subdivided into sympathetic, parasympathetic and enteric nervous systems.

 If you want to explore everything there is to know about the PNS check our videos below!

 Take a quiz

 Solidify your knowledge of the PNS with our quiz below.

 Challenge yourself further with our custom quiz on all the structures of the nervous system.

 Review the structures of the PNS with the image galleries below.
 The first gallery reviews the structure of a nerve.
 The second gallery focuses on the types of nerves and ganglia.
 The third gallery displays the spinal plexuses.

 |Definition||A division of the nervous system composed of all nervous structures outside the brain and spinal cord|

 |Function||Transmits motor and sensory information between the CNS and periphery|